 - 1. All students must be clocked in by 8:40 a.m., Monday through Friday (Day Students).
+(Night students by 7:00pm). - 2.
 Students arriving after 8:40 a.m. have missed morning theory, and will not be allowed to clock-in until 10:00 a.m. - Students, who are tardy, and missed their theory more than 5 times a month, will be counseled and if tardiness and missing theory continues will result in one full day suspension (2st offence), one-week suspension (3nd offense), withdrawal (4rd offense).